 Mary Anne Richardson, CPM-TN, EMT,RN (Licensed Midwife)

 Since August, 1994, Mary Anne Richardson has been in the field of birth.
 During that time she has trained and worked in hospital settings, and in the homes of clients.

 Her experience with birth includes management of: breech, twins, shoulder dystocias, VBACs, and hemorrhage.
 She has dealt with placenta previa, placenta abruption, retained placenta, cord wraps, and velamentous insertion of the cord.

-She is the sole midwife at Tender Beginnings.
-Although she has wonderful support from the Tender Beginnings staff, she must attend all the births.
+In 1997 she founded Tender Beginnings and was the sole midwife for much of that time.
 She is active in providing education to other midwives and students to improve midwifery care for mothers and babies across the country.
-Therefore, she limits the amount of clients that she will accept to assure quality care.

 In pursuit of her passion to improve the reputation of midwives Mary Anne has served two terms as the President of the TMA (Tennessee Midwives Association) as well as other positions on the TMA board and still serves the TMA as a legislative liaison.
-As a legislative liaison she worked tirelessly to legalize CPM/Home birth midwifery in the state of Tennessee by successfully lobbing for three different bills through the state Legislature.
+As a legislative liaison she worked tirelessly, along with other midwives, to legalize CPM/Home birth midwifery in the state of Tennessee by successfully lobbing for three different bills through the state Legislature.